AngusJohnson/Clipper2/Docs/readme.txt

 This is a pre-release beta version of Clipper2.
 While the code in Clipper1 (i.e. versions 1 through to 6.4.2) was functional, in many places it is/was downright ugly.
-This new version is a significant rewrite that should be **a little** easier to understand, hough unfortunately still very complex.
+This new version is a significant rewrite that should be **a little** easier to understand, though unfortunately still very complex.
 There's also a modest performance improvement, and there's much simpler and more efficient handling of spikes and micro-self-intersections with their almost complete removal from clipping solutions.